-PJM will notify new black start units that were selected through the process described in this Manual.
+PJM will notify new black start unit Black Start Unit s that were selected through the process described in this Manual.
 Notification will include authorizing construction work to proceed as required for any new black start resources selected.

 TOs will incorporate the use of black start generation and cranking paths into their restoration plans and submit revised restoration plans to PJM.